gzrdzn/namaari/README.md

 Initial Cloud Native application using Docker with an Express

-> In a different world, maybe we could have been friends, but I have to do what's right for FANG.
+> In a different world, maybe we could have been friends, but I have to do what's right for FANG. - Namaari

 ## Quick Steps
 ```